 Password Rotation

-Password Rotation matches and updates all the passwords including user, any kind of administrator and global administrator passwords in any or both of the following sources:
+The Password Rotation feature matches and updates all the passwords including user, any kind of administrator, and global administrator passwords in any or both of the following sources:

 • On-premise Active Directory